sap-tutorials/Tutorials/tutorials/appstudio-onboarding/appstudio-onboarding.md

     !![legalterms](2020-03 AppStudio Terms__.jpg)

 5. An **Access Denied** page may appear.
-Logout from SAP Business Application Studio and then login as depicted below.
+Log out from SAP Business Application Studio and then log in as depicted below.

     !![Logout](2020-05 AppStudio Access Denied Logout_.jpg)
     &nbsp;